brunoscopelliti/brunoscopelliti.com/www/content/blog/squash-commits-with-git-rebase.md

 Or you can abort the rebase with 'git rebase --abort'.
 ```

-However Git is also so kind that suggest how to solve the issue; `git rebase --edit-todo` will reopen the editor and give you a chance to review , then `git rebase --continue` will restart the rebase process.
+However Git is also so kind that suggest how to solve the issue:
+<br/>`git rebase --edit-todo` will reopen the editor and give you a chance to review,
+then `git rebase --continue` will restart the rebase process.